-Conclusions on waste movements to and from Norfolk
+3.11 Conclusions on waste movements to and from Norfolk

 The waste management industry operates across borders, both administrative within the UK, and international borders.
 Waste that arises in Norfolk is transported to many facilities outside the county boundary.
 There is also a significant flow of waste into facilities in Norfolk which has arisen in other WPA areas.
-For many waste management processes there are thresholds below which facilities are not economic, and the waste management industry is market driven, so commercial facilities are unlikely to be developed if it is not considered that sufficient waste could be processed.
-The type of facilities likely to be developed to take advantage of waste from an area greater than that covered by one WPA would be to treat specialised waste streams, particularly hazardous wastes, or waste streams which require costly infrastructure to process them.
-In Norfolk, significant amounts of waste such as metals, waste oils, and batteries are transferred to facilities in other areas for reprocessing.
+For many waste management processes there are thresholds below which facilities are not economically viable, and the waste management industry is market driven, so commercial facilities are unlikely to be developed if it is not considered that sufficient waste could be processed.
+The type of facilities likely to be developed to take advantage of waste from an area greater than that covered by one WPA would be those to treat specialised waste streams, particularly hazardous wastes, or waste streams which require costly infrastructure to process them.
+In Norfolk, significant amounts of waste such as metals, waste oils, glass and batteries are transferred to facilities in other areas for reprocessing.

-Waste streams often pass through a number of waste management facilities, where sorting, separation, bulking up and treatment takes place for wastes that have not been segregated at source.
+Waste streams often pass through several waste management facilities, where sorting, separation, bulking up and treatment takes place for wastes that have not been segregated at source.
 Therefore, the efficient recycling of waste often relies on a network of smaller waste management facilities which can separate and bulk up particular waste streams prior to delivery to larger waste treatment facilities.

 Approximately a third of the HIC waste received at waste management facilities in Norfolk originates from outside the county.
 The majority of this is either sewage sludge for treatment, or metals for separation and bulking up prior to onward transfer.
-Norfolk receives a significant amount of sewage sludge from other counties because Anglian Water has invested in the development of specialist treatment facilities at three of Norfolk's Water Recycling Facilities.
+Norfolk receives a significant amount of sewage sludge from other counties because Anglian Water has invested in the development of specialist treatment facilities at three of Norfolk's Water Recycling Centres.

-Norfolk does not have any residual waste treatment facilities for the final recovery of municipal waste.
-There are a number of facilities which receive such waste and carry out separation of a certain amount of recyclable materials.
-After the waste has been through this process the majority is either, bulked up and transported to incinerators at Great Blakenham (in Suffolk) and Allington (in Kent) or processed into Refuse Derived Fuel (RDF).
+Norfolk does not have any residual waste treatment facilities for the final recovery of Local Authority Collected Waste (previously known as municipal waste).
+After the waste has been through this process the majority is either bulked up and transported to incinerators at Great Blakenham (in Suffolk) and Allington (in Kent) or processed into Refuse Derived Fuel (RDF).
 The majority of RDF is exported to incinerators in Europe.

-The general movement of waste between Norfolk and other WPA areas is based on the locations of the nearest appropriate facility for particular waste streams, which may be across the administrative boundary; or is driven by commercial priorities; such as where an operator transfers waste to a particular waste treatment facility in another WPA area, and imports waste from that area probably as backhaul loads to mitigate costs.
-It is considered that such cross boundary movements between WPA areas generally cancel each other out.
+The general movement of waste between Norfolk and other WPA areas is based on the locations of the nearest appropriate facility for particular waste streams (which may be outside the WPA area boundary); or is driven by commercial priorities (such as when an operator transfers waste to a particular waste treatment facility in another WPA area, and imports waste from that area probably as backhaul loads to mitigate costs).
+It is considered that such cross-boundary movements between WPA areas generally cancel each other out.
 Therefore, all WPAs should plan for net-self-sufficiency in waste management facilities.

-Hazardous waste is generated at far lower volumes than HIC waste, and due to its nature, facilities treating this waste are more specialised and need to draw waste from a far larger area in order to be economic.
+Hazardous waste is generated at far lower volumes than HIC waste, and due to its nature, facilities treating this waste are more specialised and need to draw waste from a far larger area to be viable.
 As Norfolk has no hazardous landfill capacity, a significant part of the residual hazardous waste in Norfolk is ultimately received at the hazardous waste treatment facility and landfill site at King's Cliffe in Northamptonshire.